 There are those who will say the NSA can crack anything, and that encryption is pointless.
 Maybe, but they don’t know because the NSA doesn’t exactly advertise this sort of information.
 PGP (Pretty Good Privacy) is a free, open source encryption algorithm that has been around since 1991.
 To date, no one has publicly circumvented the algorithm and the only one successful hack has been done by brute force against a 1024 bit key (guessing the passphrase) using a swarm of computers.
 With key sizes now at 4096 bits, it’s very difficult to brute force hack the key.
 Can it be done?
 Sure, but it would take a very long time, even with the newest most absurdly powerful super computer built in Japan (Although it could be much quicker if someone used a simple passphrase).

 And that’s just one message encrypted with a 1024 bit key.
-Security comes in numbers.
+Security comes in numbers, much like a school of fish that group together to thwart predators.
 If more people start encrypting their data, everyone gets more secure.
 If everything were encrypted, down to the most simple of instant messages, it would overwhelm those who wish to decrypt the data for whom it was not intended (eg; NSA).
 Bump up the keys to 4096 or higher, and it would render the new spy warehouse useless.

 The problem is, most people don’t see the need to encrypt, and those who do, don’t possess the technical knowledge (although it’s not that hard).
 I can send and receive 4096 bit encrypted email on my Galaxy S4 (Android Privacy Guard), on my home computer running Thunderbird (Enigmail Plugin), and I can also send and receive encrypted IM, but I represent perhaps 0.001% of the population.